Procedure #3013.2; Rev.: 1 (Effective May 8, 2017)

 II.
 Who is affected by this procedure

-Employees who are assigned a purchasing card; site managers; Divisional Business Office staff; the Division of Business Services Purchasing Card Program Manager; Purchasing Services staff.
+Employees who are assigned a purchasing card; site managers; Divisional Business Office staff; the Division of Business Services Purchasing Card Program Administrators; Purchasing Services staff.

 A. Things to consider before using a purchasing card – In many cases, the purchasing card may not be the best or most appropriate method of payment.
 The cardholder should consider the following before making a purchase with the card:

 - Best-judgment purchase limit: The best-judgment purchase limit at UW-Madison is $5,000.
-Purchases that exceed the best-judgment purchase limit must be coordinated through UW-Madison Purchasing Services.
+Purchases exceeding the best-judgment purchase limit must be coordinated through UW–Madison Purchasing Services.
 The purchasing card may not be used to make purchases that exceed this limit.

 - Contracted vendors: Use the Purchasing Services contract vendor directory to identify contracted vendors and negotiated discount pricing.
 Purchases from non-contracted vendors may require additional justification.
 Contact Purchasing Services.

-- ShopUW+: Whenever possible, purchase items from UW-Madison’s contracted vendors via ShopUW+.
-Check the online supplier catalogues for the item(s) needed prior to using the purchasing card with a non-contracted vendor.
+- ShopUW+: Whenever possible, purchase items from UW–Madison’s contracted vendors via ShopUW+.
+At times, individual items may be less expensive not using ShopUW+, however; the discount we receive for all UW–Madison’s purchases is based on our spend volume.
+By purchasing from non-contracted buyers, there is potential to reduce our future overall discounts, which would have a greater negative financial impact than the savings on individual items.
+As such, it is important to check the online supplier catalogues for the item(s) needed prior to using the purchasing card with a non-contracted vendor.
 Using ShopUW+ guarantees contract pricing and tax exemption.
 More information can be found at ShopUW+ Essentials.

 - Vendor’s eligibility to do business with UW–Madison: A vendor’s eligibility to do business with UW–Madison is contingent upon its compliance with state statutes.
 Several vendors have been deemed ineligible by the State of Wisconsin because they are not compliant with our state tax laws or affirmative action employment requirements.
 The cardholder must not conduct business with vendors on either of the ineligible vendor lists.